Rotrou III, Count of Perche: First Crusade

 Rotrou took part in the First Crusade, travelling with the army of the duke of Normandy, Robert Curthose.
 What influenced Rotrou in this regard were probably familial connexions.
 He was related to the Anglo-Norman aristocracy and the Perche was a march (border region) in southern Normandy.
 A sister was married to Raymond I of Turenne, who was a fellow Crusader in the following of Raymond IV of Toulouse.
 His mother, Beatrix, was a sister of Ebles II of Roucy, who had campaigned in Spain in 1073, and Felicia, who married Sancho Ramírez, King of Aragon.
 A religious motivation cannot be discounted.

 According to the Chanson d'Antioche, Rotrou was under the command of Bohemond of Taranto during the Siege of Antioch, and was one of the first to go over the city's walls through scaling ladders on 3 June 1098.
 When the Crusaders had to confront a Seljuk relief force two weeks later in open battle, Rotrou was one of the front line commanders.
-He fulfilled his vow and made it all the way to Jerusalem.
+He fulfilled his crusading vow and made it all the way to Jerusalem.
 The Chanson also mentions his bravery at the siege of Nicaea of 1097.